Pregnancy

 For many moms-to-be there are limited risks to receiving a foot massage while pregnant, provided they seek out a certified professional who is trained in prenatal massaging.

-It’s best to consult with your midwife or obstetrician before your go ahead and get a foot massage.
+It’s best to consult with your midwife or obstetrician before you go ahead and get one.